NoroffFEU/development-platforms/src/content/docs/frameworks/Remix/remix-case-study.md

 ## Conclusion

 Remix is a fresh new take on React development with it's server-side focus.
 Since it it's built on the [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) it enables Remix to run on any Node.js server.
-It can be deployed to Vercel, Netlify, etc. And also non-Node.js environments like [Cloudfare Workers](https://workers.cloudflare.com/) and [Deno Deploy](https://deno.com/deploy/docs).
-This gives you more freedom to chose your production environment compared to the "main competitor" Next.js.
+It can be deployed to Vercel, Netlify, etc, and also non-Node.js environments.
+This gives you more freedom of choice for your production environment compared to the "main competitor" Next.js.

 Compared to Next.js, Remix has a smaller community and therefore it may be harder to find resources to help in learning it, but it's gaining traction and is owned by Shopify which gives it the financial backing it needs to be a big player in the world of React frameworks in the years to come.
+Shopify has also stated that <em>Remix is now the recommended way to build Admin apps on Shopify.</em> Ref: [Shopify](https://shopify.engineering/shopifys-platform-is-the-web-platform)

 ## Credit(s)